-MSCI corporate ESG methodology covers around 9000 companies by assessing thousands of data points across 33 ESG Key issues (see full list below), focusing on the intersection between a company's core business and the industry issues that can create significant risks and opportunities for the company.
+MSCI corporate ESG methodology covers more than 8700 companies by assessing thousands of data points across 35 Key issues, focusing on the intersection between a company's core business and the industry issues that can create significant risks and opportunities for the company.
 Companies are rated on a AAA-CCC scale relative to the standards and performance of their industry peers.
-These 33 key issues are selected annually for each industry and weighted.